BournSupremacy/HUPAN/README.md

      Usage: hupan <command> ...

-        Available commands:
+        Available commands (in order of use):
-        	qualSta      	View the overall sequencing quality of a large number of files trim         	Trim or filter low-quality reads parallelly alignRead    	Map reads to a reference parallelly sam2bam      	Covert alignments (.sam) to sorted .bam files bamSta       	Statistics of parallel mapping
+        	qualSta      	View the overall sequencing quality of a large number of fastq files trim         	Trim or filter low-quality fastq reads parallelly assemble     	Assemble reads parallelly
-        	assemble     	Assemble reads parallelly
-        	alignContig  	Align assembly results to a referenece parallelly extractSeq   	Extract contigs parallelly
+         alignContig   Align assembled reads to the reference genome using nucmer extractSeq   	Extract potentially unaligned contigs parallelly
-        	assemSta     	Statistics of parallel assembly
-        	getUnalnCtg  	Extract the unaligned contigs from nucmer alignment (processed by quast) rmRedundant  	Remove redundant contigs of a fasta file pTpG         	Get the longest transcripts to represent genes geneCov      	Calculate gene body coverage and CDS coverage geneExist    	Determine gene presence-absence based on gene body coverage and CDS coverage subSample    	Select subset of samples from gene PAV profile gFamExist    	Determine gene family presence-absence based on gene presence-absence bam2bed      	Calculate genome region presence-absence from .bam fastaSta     	Calculate statistics of fasta file
-        	sim          	Simulation and plot of the pan-genome and the core genome getTaxClass  	Obtain the taxonomic classification of sequences rmCtm        	Detect and discard the potentail contamination blastAlign   	Align sequences to target sequence by blast simSeq       	Simulate and plot the total size of novel sequences splitSeq     	Split sequence file into multiple small size files genePre      	Ab initio gene predict combining with RNA and protein evidence mergeNovGene 	Merge maker result from multiple maker result files filterNovGene	Filter the novel precited genes.
+         assemSta     	Checks statistics of potentially unaligned contigs getUnalnCtg  	Extract the unaligned contigs from nucmer alignment (processed by quast) mergeUnalnCtg Merges unaligned contigs from multiple samples rmRedundant  	Remove redundant contigs within a fasta file using CD-HIT blastAlign   	Align sequences to nucleotide database using BLAST getTaxClass  	Obtain the taxonomic classification of sequences rmCtm        	Detect and discard the potential contamination splitSeq     	Split sequence file into multiple smaller sized files genePre      	Ab initio gene prediction of the novel sequences using RNA and protein evidence mergeNovGene 	Merge MAKER results from multiple result files filterNovGene	Filter the novel precited genes
+         pTpG         	Get the longest transcripts to represent genes alignRead    	Map reads to a reference parallelly alignContig  	Map assembled genomes to the referenece using BWA or Bowtie2 sam2bam      	Convert alignments (.sam) to sorted and indexed .bam files geneCov      	Calculate gene body coverage and CDS coverage geneExist    	Determine gene presence-absence based on gene body coverage and CDS coverage sim          	Simulate and plot the pan-genome and the core genome

+        Other available commands not utilised in the main pipeline (but that can still be used for extra functionality): fastaSta     	Simple script to calculate number of sequences and bases within a single fasta file simSeq       	Simulate and plot the total size of novel sequences bamSta       	Calculates the coverage of the genomes using .bam files and Qualimap bam2bed      	Calculate genome region presence-absence from .bam subSample    	Select subset of samples from gene PAV profile gFamExist    	Determine gene family presence-absence based on gene presence-absence

 **3. Main analysis procedures**